mersenne1729/react-capstone/README.md

 ## Synopsis

-The site is designed to showcase the basics of Kardashev Scale concept, featuring a *YouTube* API.
+I've made this to understand programing a littel and is designed to showcase the basics of Kardashev Scale concept, featuring a *YouTube* API.

 ## Motivation

-This site is built to promote the Kardashev Scale, which is a method of measuring a civilization's level of technological advancement, based on the amount of energy a civilization is able to cultivate.
+This project plays with the Kardashev Scale, which is a method of measuring a civilization's level of technological advancement, based on the amount of energy a civilization is able to cultivate.
 The scale is hypothetical, and regards energy consumption on a cosmic scale.
 It was first proposed in 1964 by the Soviet astronomer Nikolai Kardashev, and various extensions of the scale have since been proposed, including a Type 0 and V.

 ## Initial UX